Welcome to the Unitarian Universalist Society of Greater Springfield!

 As a visitor, you likely have some questions.
 Here is a brief overview of who we are, what we believe, and what you can expect from us…

 Who attends the Unitarian Universalist Society of Greater Springfield (UUSGS)?

 UUSGS is an intergenerational congregation of about 250 adults and 100 children located in Springfield, Massachusetts.
 We strive for a deeply meaningful, transforming liberal religious experience, finding hope, beauty, and inspiration in our worship.

 Our religious community thrives on diversity.
 Many of our members were raised in other religious traditions and bring with them a variety of spiritual experiences.
 Our members include people who are single and married, with or without children.
-Our doors are open to all who wish to join us.
-We are a certified UUA Welcoming Congregation, meaning that we welcome and affirm people who are bisexual, gay, lesbian and transgender.
-We are in the process of becoming an anti-racist congregation with a team of members actively engaged in helping us challenge racial barriers in our larger society and within our congregation.
+We are a certified UUA Welcoming Congregation, meaning that we welcome, affirm, and celebrate people regardless of their gender identity or sexual orientation.
+We are an intentionally anti-racist congregation with a team of members actively engaged in helping us challenge racial barriers in our larger society and within our congregation.
 We are also considering seeking Green Sanctuary status, meaning that we are taking steps to be in right relationship with our natural environment.
 Our facilities are handicapped accessible and our Sanctuary is equipped for those who require additional amplification.
-Free professional childcare is offered at most congregational events.
+When gathering in-person, free professional childcare is offered at most congregational events.

 All of this is to say that we strive for our community to be a place of welcome – but not just once, when you first come and visit.
 Life changes… and we aspire to meet those changes together.
 At UUSGS, our ministry is shared.
 And ministry isn’t about repeating outgrown forms and ideas; ministry is about helping people to live authentically and intentionally in the here and now.
-We hope you find our congregation to be a place of inspiration and hope, a place that helps individuals and families find and keep their balance.
+We hope you find this congregation to be a place of inspiration and hope, a place that helps individuals and families find and keep their balance.